anuj1317/jquery_solution/README.md

-Console "Hello Word" in document.ready function
+Console "Hello Word" in document.ready function <br>
 Select a ID name "#test" and add class "load" when DOM is loaded Change the color of element which class name end with "-new" Disable submit button using jquery attr method